FarronF/limerick-council-meetings/meetings/2021/10/21-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 16th September 2021.md

 in Kilglass with the barrier and also in Galbally with the fencing at the Community Field.

-The work undertaken by the Active Travel scheme was also acknowledged.--- **October JPC Meeting**
+The work undertaken by the Active Travel scheme was also acknowledged.
+---
+**October JPC Meeting**

 Clarification was provided that the next Join Policing Committee meeting for the Cappamore